-Quality metrics tied to gain sharing
+Quality metrics tied to gain sharing:

-- Follow-up care within the post-trigger window (Quality Metric 1- higher rate indicative of better performance): Percent of valid episodes where the patient receives relevant follow-up care within the post-trigger window.

-- Quality Metric 1 Indicator: The episode has either:
+- Hospitalization in the post-trigger window (Quality Metric 1 - lower rate indicative of better performance): Percent of valid episodes with an included hospitalization in the post-trigger window. - Quality Metric 1 Indicator: The episode has an included hospitalization in the post-trigger window.